Tuesday 23 May 2017

 Introduction to People Management for Publishing

 The first step in people management is often reported as the most challenging.
 This course aims to give newly appointed managers and those in their first year of managing one or two staff the core knowledge and basic tools to make it a truly rewarding experience.
 The course will be highly interactive and give participants the opportunity to share experience with peers.
-Case studies, based on real publishing situations, will be used to develop understanding and skills in applying the tools that are introduced.
+We will use case studies, based on real publishing scenarios, to help you further your understanding, and you’ll get to apply the tools that you have learnt throughout the day.
 Participants will also gain an insight into their own personal development priorities and how to achieve them.

 - What is effective people management and why can the first step be so challenging?

 - Top 10 common challenges in the first 90 days and the skills first time leaders need to develop fast Developing high performance from anyone – what is self-leadership?